 - Respect your mentor's time - Be on time for the meeting, and make things as easy as possible for the mentor in terms of scheduling and logistics.

 - Don't ask for a job - Ask for advice and about your mentor's experience instead!

-Best practices for mentors:
+Recommendations for mentors:

-- Meet your mentee where they're at - mentees may be at different stages in their education or career.
+- Meet your mentee where they're at - Mentees may be at different stages in their education or career.